 Our Vision and Values

 Reproductive health and self-determination are essential elements of human freedom and necessary to a life of dignity and opportunity.
 The ability to control our fertility is inherent in other basic human rights, including healthy sexuality and the ability to form families as we choose.
-We envision a nation in which each of us can make our own decisions about our reproductive health, pregnancy, and parenting, free from political interference, and we view this as intrinsically woven into the broader progressive fabric of gender equity, economic justice, and racial equity.
+We envision a nation in which each of us can make our own decisions about our reproductive health, pregnancy, and parenting, free from political interference and violence, and we view this as intrinsically woven into the broader progressive fabric of gender equity, economic justice, and racial equity.

 Today, we fall far short of that vision.
 Too many of our colleagues have used the privilege of public service to pass new laws limiting their own constituents’ reproductive health and rights.
 For decades, the Hyde Amendment has punished low-income people by banning insurance coverage for abortion for those enrolled in Medicaid.
-In recent years, state legislators have passed hundreds of new laws that try to take us backward by decimating family planning and sex education resources, denying and delaying access to abortion care, and making it ever more difficult for women to have healthy pregnancies and raise families safely and with dignity.
+In recent years, state legislators have passed hundreds of new laws that try to take us backward by decimating family planning and sex education resources, denying and delaying access to abortion care, and making it ever more difficult for people to have healthy pregnancies and raise families safely and with dignity.
 Low-income people and people of color bear the brunt of these devastating policies.

 that all people deserve medically sound, comprehensive, and culturally appropriate sexual and reproductive health information and care.